MileHacker Logo

 Negotiation Customs:

-• Negotiation for walk-in rates is generally not common for established hotels.
+• Bargaining for walk-in-in rates is generally not common for established hotels.

-• A slight possibility exists at very small, independent B&Bs during the quiet period, however it is not customary.
+• A slight possibility exists at very small, independent B&Bs during the quiet period, but it is not customary.

 Deposit and Cancellation Policies: